olavea/Rubys-TimeShip/content/treasure-negotiation-of-loot/index.md

 Imagine you already have the sales skills needed for this particular type of sale.

-## Prepare with a seasoned sales coach
+## Prepare the meeting with a seasoned sales coach

-Get your pay Unstuck – Often, what it takes to get your pay unstuck is to get your boss to SAY that the benefit you bring is more valuable now than it was back when your pay was negotiated.
+Get your pay Unstuck – Often, what it takes to get your pay unstuck is to get your boss to SAY that the benefits you bring is more valuable now than it was back when your pay was negotiated.
 Questions then and tone of voice

 ## Here’s How It Works